robindouglasjohnson/gruescript/docs/gruescript.md

 	rule
 	tag bar dark
 	!thingat cloak bar # includes carried/worn
-	# The ‘!’ prefix negates the assertion, so if the
+	# The '!' prefix negates the assertion, so if the
 	# cloak is NOT at the bar, the rule will continue:
 	untag bar dark

-	# If we are in the bar and it’s dark, increase the ‘mess’.
+	# If we are in the bar and it's dark, increase the 'mess'.
 	# The player gets one warning.
 	rule
 	at bar